iFadey/documentation/webhooks/payloads/conversation-updated-participants.md

 # Conversation Participant Change

 A `conversation.updated.participants` event is sent whenever there is a change to any Conversation's pariticipant list.
-The event is triggered for change made by users and by the Platform API.
+The event is triggered for changes made by users and by the Platform API.

 ```json
 {